zachkjones512/CSCE-2110-Simcity-Project/README.md

 'P' represents a power plant

 Reading from the input file, the program will construct a 2d grid to view the city in the terminal.
-The zip file will include a sample input file for tesitng purposes.
+The zip file will include a sample input file for testing purposes.